Open-Source-Drilling-Community/YPLCalibrationFromRheometer/README.md

 Microservice Availability
 ===
 The microservices are uploaded and running on a server hosted at NORCE.
-The server name and IP address are: ???? / ???? (the server is up and running but not yet accessible from outside NORCE).
+The server name is: app.digiwells.no (the server is up and running but not yet accessible from outside NORCE).

 Current status
 ===